 9. Install a programmable thermostat

 If you haven’t used a programmable thermostat in your home, it’s time to get started.
-These devices let you preset home temperatures that kick in automatically to maintain an even temperature when you’re home, away or sleeping.
+These devices let you preset home temperatures that kick in automatically to maintain a desired temperature when you’re home, away or sleeping.

 Correctly used, a programmable thermostat can save a home at least $50 a year on energy bills.
-Some manufacturers claim $100 or more in energy savings annually, says Consumer Reports’ Thermostat Buying Guide.
+Some manufacturers claim $100 or more in energy savings annually, says the Consumer Reports Thermostat Buying Guide.
 You’ll save most by selecting a simple thermostat that you can install yourself.

 For more tips like this, check out “12 Ways to Lower Your Cooling Costs This Summer.”

 10. Add a bird feeder